Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

 Since the late 1990s, the Center has transitioned its programs to mix legal services with political advocacy.
-Its programs support more liberal immigration policies, increased leniency in the criminal justice system, increased school funding, new civil rights laws, and other policies.
+Its programs support left-of-center immigration policies, increased leniency in the criminal justice system, increased school funding, new civil rights laws, and other policies.
 Despite engaging in political advocacy, the Center still receives over $2 million in annual funding from federal, county, and city governments.
+3 2 4 5

 History

-In 1996, Congressional Republicans cut the budget of the Legal Services Corporation by more than one third and added new regulatory requirements for the disbursement of federal funds to nonprofits.
-3 In response, two years later, the Society formed Piedmont Legal Services, an independent corporation with an overlapping board which could better comply with regulatory requirements to receive federal funds.
-4
+In 1996, Congressional Republicans cut the budget of the Legal Services Corporation by more than one-third and added new regulatory requirements for the disbursement of federal funds to nonprofits.
+7 In response, two years later, the Society formed Piedmont Legal Services, an independent corporation with an overlapping board which could better comply with regulatory requirements to receive federal funds.
+6

 Activities

-The Legal Aid Justice Center maintains five “programs” as of July 2020: civil rights and racial justice, economic justice, justchildren, immigrant advocacy, and COVID-19 advocacy.
-Each program both provides pro bono legal services and engages in political activism through community organization on behalf of left-of-center and left-wing policy goals.
-The Center also works with numerous other left-of-center nonprofits towards these ends.
-6 The Center has expanded its programs considerably over the past few years, with only economic justice, immigrant advocacy, and justchildren existing in 2016.
-7
+The Legal Aid Justice Center maintained five “programs” as of July 2020: civil rights and racial justice, economic justice, justchildren, immigrant advocacy, and COVID-19 advocacy.
+Each program both provided pro bono legal services and engages in political activism through community organization on behalf of left-of-center and left-wing policy goals.
+The Center also worked with numerous other left-of-center nonprofits towards these ends.
+8 The Center had expanded its programs considerably over the years just prior to 2020, with only economic justice, immigrant advocacy, and “justchildren” existing in 2016. .9

 Civil Rights and Racial Justice